 Shin, D. and Lee, K.W., 2021.
 Dietary Acid Load Is Positively Associated with the Incidence of Hyperuricemia in Middle-Aged and Older Korean Adults: Findings from the Korean Genome and Epidemiology Study.
 International Journal of Environmental Research and Public Health, 18(19), p.10260.

 In conclusion, a higher PRAL and NEAP score was prospectively associated with a higher incidence of hyperuricemia

 Which aspects of low acid load are you interested in?
 How do you think low acid load might help or hinder your gout?

-Please tell me your low acid load story below.
+Please tell me your low acid load story in the Gout Forum.